harbourlab/SparK/README.md

 -cf   control bedgraph files seperated by space
 -tf   treatment bedgraph files seperated by space
--pr   region to be plotted example: "-pr chr1:1647389-272634" -ps   Choices: all, averages.
+-pr   region to be plotted example: "-pr chr1:1647389-272634" -ps   Choices: "all" or "averages".
 Plot all tracks or average tracks of control and treatment files -pt   plot type.
-Choices: standard, STD, sine
+Choices: "standard", "STD", "sine"

 Options (Not required):